KyleRS2004/LibreEditor/README.md

 The "pom.xml" file is the project file for Netbeans IDE.

 Minor update: 09/06/2023
-I am focusing on college going forward, so I am leaving my current job(its nothing programming related).
+I am focusing on college going forward, so I am leaving my current job(its nothing programming related) very soon.
 So till the end of the week I am going to put the project on pause, but starting on this coming weekend I will continue.
 That also maybe how I go about updating/working on the project(weekends only).

 Planned: